JuliaDynamics/InteractiveDynamics.jl/docs/src/dynamicalsystems.md

 axss.title = "State space (projected)"

 # Plot some stuff on a second axis that use `obs`
-# Plot distance of trajcetory from symmetry line
+# Plot distance of trajectory from symmetry line
 ax = Axis(fig[1,1][1,2]; xlabel = "points", ylabel = "distance")
 function distance_from_symmetry(u)
     v = 0*SVector(u...) .+ 1/√(length(u))